vrjadeja2810-arch/MyRaylibGamePros/README.md

 * **💥 Advanced Collision:** More precise hitboxes and interaction logic.
 * **💾 File Handling:** The game reads/writes files (likely for high scores or settings).
 * **🎮 Better Controls:** smoother input handling for dashing mechanics.
-* **🔄 Restart System:** Implemented a full game loop reset without restarting the application.
+* **🔄 Restart System:** Implemented a full game loop with increasing speed and reset without restarting the application.

 ---